-Pamela Reilly is a Hydrologist in the Water Quality and Biological Studies Section of the U.S. Geological Survey New Jersey Water Science center.
+Pamela Reilly is a Hydrologist working with the New Jersey Water Science Center Water-Quality Processes Investigation Team

 Her work at the USGS is centered on broad, interdisciplinary studies of water quality, hydrology, geochemistry and ecology.
 Her present research involves characterizing contaminant sources and mobility in streams and subsurface environments to inform NJ regulatory and remediation actions.
 Other research interests include understanding urbanization effects on water resources and using innovative tools for contaminant monitoring.
 She is passionate about taking complex scientific findings and communicating them in way that water-resource managers can use to make public health and regulatory decisions.